lesleyam/lajanoh.github.io/Exercise1.md

 {name: "bruce wayne", age: 32, email: "bruce@mit.edu", courses: Array(2)}

 ### 1.3.
-Exercise: Use JavaScript to Find the Highest Salary
+Exercise: Use JavaScript to Find the Highest Salary.

 Maximum salary found and the index of that employee